jwalton/thedreaming.org/about.md

 permalink: /about/
 ---

-Jason Walton is a software developer at Benbria, in Ottawa, Ontario, Canada.
+Jason Walton is a software developer at [Solink](https://solink.com/), in Ottawa, Ontario, Canada.